google/copybara/docs/reference.md

 Parameter | Description
 --------- | -----------
 patches|`sequence of string`<br><p>The list of patchfiles to apply, relative to the current config file.The files will be applied relative to the checkout dir and the leading pathcomponent will be stripped (-p1).</p>
 excluded_patch_paths|`sequence of string`<br><p>The list of paths to exclude from each of the patches.
 Each of the paths will be excluded from all the patches.
-Note that these are not workdir paths, but paths relative to the patch itself.</p>
+Note that these are not workdir paths, but paths relative to the patch itself.
+If not empty, the patch will be applied using 'git apply' instead of GNU Patch.</p>
 series|`string`<br><p>The config file that contains a list of patches to apply.
 The <i>series</i> file contains names of the patch files one per line.
 The names of the patch files are relative to the <i>series</i> config file.
 The files will be applied relative to the checkout dir and the leading path component will be stripped (-p1).</p>